SproutyLabs/SproutyDialogsDocs/docs/class-reference/utils/variable-manager.md

 :::info[Important]

-This manager is used at runtime as an internal singleton to handle dialog resources. **You should not access or use this class directly.** Instead, you should access it through the **Sprouty Dialogs autoload**.
+This manager is used at runtime as an internal singleton to handle variables. **You shouldn't instantiate this class directly.
+Instead, access the singleton through the [Sprouty Dialogs autoload](/docs/class-reference/core/sprouty-dialogs-manager.md).**

 :::